leafo/lessphp/docs/docs.md

 Mixins can be made parametric, meaning they can take arguments, in order to enhance their utility.
 A parametric mixin all by itself is not outputted when compiled.
-It's properties will only appear when mixed into another block.
+Its properties will only appear when mixed into another block.

 The canonical example is to create a rounded corners mixin that works across
 browsers: